PeterDrake/drakepedia/README.md

 I have three purposes in creating this repository:
 1. To keep my own notes and useful links organized.
 1. To provide a place where I can direct students' frequently-asked questions.
-1. To provide a bank of questions and answers, which both serves as study guide and makes exam creation easier.
+1. To provide a bank of questions and answers, which both serves as a study guide and makes exam creation easier.
 Answers are provided, but there should be so many questions that memorizing all of the answers is untenable.

 I list additional online and print resources where applicable, trying to list the most valuable ones first.
 In general, print